Filoppi/PumboAutoHDR/README.md

 ![Image](https://gcdnb.pbrd.co/images/YzZICs8w7mrY.png?o=1)

 This preset was created for my local modded version of "Fallout: New Vegas" so it might not apply to other games.
+Some general suggestions:
-In general, I suggest to avoid setting the max output nits beyond 700 (even if your screen supports it) as it will likely just always be to bright.
+- "Auto HDR target/max brightness": avoid setting it beyond 700 nits (even if your screen supports it) as it will likely just always be to bright.
+This AutoHDR method is additive, so you don't want your picture to be unbalanced towards highlights.
+- "Auto HDR shoulder start alpha": the lower the better.
+Setting it to 0 can provide the best results as it prevents the point where AutoHDR starts being applied from being seen.

 # Credits
 Thanks to Lilium for the support